Home › Financial Guidance › Investing

 Building a portfolio is sort of like building a house.
 You want a design that you will be happy with and that meets your family’s needs.
 You’ll need to use a wide variety of materials.
 And what counts isn’t just the quality of those materials but also how they work together.

-Here are six steps to consider to help build the appropriate portfolio for you.
+Here are six steps to consider to help build a portfolio.

 Step 1: Establish Your Investment Profile